2022 Bike travel cases

-If you are planning on purchasing a new bike travel case in 2021 then this page is for you.
+If you are planning on purchasing a new bike travel case in 2022 then this page is for you.
 We have researched what is currently available on the market and listed it in the table below to give you a head start in working out which is the best case for you.
-Each listing shows the weight, dimensions, price and bike type and links back to the manufacturers web site.
-The table can be viewed in both metric or imperial measurements so you don’t need to worry about converting from one to the other yourself.
+Each listing shows the weight, dimensions, price, and bike type and links back to the manufacturer’s website.
+The table can be viewed in both metric and imperial measurements so you don’t need to worry about converting from one to the other yourself.

 When you choose a bike travel case for the first time we think there are five main factors you need to consider: